Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 The charge for a single adult is £1,750.
 Anyone dodging quarantine risks fines ranging from £5,000 rising to £10,000.

-Those arriving from places on the amber list have to quarantine for 10 days at home upon arrival, take a pre-departure test and also take a PCR test on day two and eight of their isolation.

-Travelers from amber destinations qualify for the Test to Release scheme, which means they can take a PCR test after five days’ quarantine and, if their test comes back out negative, exit quarantine and go out into the community.

-From July 19, fully vaccinated UK residents returning from an amber country will no longer need to quarantine upon their return to England, Scotland and Wales.
+As of July 19, fully vaccinated UK residents returning from an amber country no longer need to quarantine upon their return to England, Scotland and Wales.

-This same rule will come into force on July 26 in Northern Ireland.

-Amber travelers will still have to do a pre-departure test and a PCR test on day two, but they won’t have to do a day eight test.
+These amber travelers must do a pre-departure test and a PCR test on day two, but they no longer have to do a day eight test.

+Those arriving in Northern Ireland from amber destinations still have to quarantine for 10 days at home upon arrival, take a pre-departure test and also take a PCR test on day two and eight of their isolation.
+From July 26, Northern Ireland is set to adopt the same amber policy as the rest of the UK.

-The guidance which currently suggests people shouldn’t travel to amber countries is also due to change in England.
+The guidance which previously suggested people shouldn’t travel to amber countries has also changed in England.

-Travelers arriving from the red list countries and staying in a quarantine hotel are not eligible for Test to Release.
-Travelers to Wales, Scotland and Northern Ireland also cannot take advantage of the scheme.

 Travelers arriving or departing from a green destination have to take a pre-departure test, as well as a PCR test on or before day two of their arrival back in the UK.
 They do not need to quarantine.

-The countries currently on the UK’s green list are Australia; Brunei; New Zealand; Iceland; Singapore; Faroe Islands; Gibraltar; Falkland Islands; Israel; South Georgia and South Sandwich Islands and St Helena, Ascension and Tristan da Cunha; Anguilla; Antigua; Balearic Islands; Barbados; Bermuda; British Antarctic Territory; British Indian Ocean Territory; British Virgin Islands; Cayman Islands; Dominica; Grenada; Madeira; Malta; Montserrat; Pitcairn Islands and Turks and Caicos Islands.
+The countries currently on the UK’s green list are Australia; Brunei; New Zealand; Iceland; Singapore; Faroe Islands; Gibraltar; Falkland Islands; Israel; South Georgia and South Sandwich Islands and St Helena, Ascension and Tristan da Cunha; Anguilla; Antigua; Barbados; Bermuda; British Antarctic Territory; British Indian Ocean Territory; British Virgin Islands; Cayman Islands; Dominica; Grenada; Madeira; Malta; Montserrat; Pitcairn Islands and Turks and Caicos Islands, Bulgaria and Hong Kong, Croatia and Taiwan.

 Some of the green list destinations don’t currently permit nonessential UK travelers to enter.

-British travelers can use the existing NHS health app as a “vaccine passport.”
-You can access vaccine records on the app.
+British travelers can use the existing NHS health app as a “vaccine passport” to access and demonstrate vaccine records on the app.
 Alternatively, you can request a paper letter with your vaccine status.

 What’s the Covid situation?